cybergarage/uecho/doc/device_overview.md

 ## Next Steps

-Let's check the following documentation to know the device functions of uEcho in more detail.
+Let's check the following documentation to know the device functions of the `uecho` in more detail.

 - [uEcho Examples](./examples.md)
 - [Inside of uEcho Device](./device_inside.md)